jyotsnakumarg/Faith_Based_Affordable_Housing_Project/index.md

 ### US Developments
 <iframe src="InteractiveWebmapFB.html" height="855" width="95%"></iframe>
 All 200 developments in the database (as of December 2025) are included in this map.
+These developments were cleaned extensively and geocoded using ArcGIS geocoder in Python, and visualized using the folium library.
 The pattern of faith-based housing developments being constructed can be visualized using the timeline slider, which populates the developments by year*.
+The construction time data was cleaned to bring it to a visualizable format in folium’s timeline slider tool.

 Clicking on each development reveals a small popup which provides information on:
 - The project name